jasonrundell/arcline/client/README.md

-# ARC Line Webapp
+# ARC Line Client

 A modern React frontend for the ARC Line voice hotline system.
-This webapp displays real-time intel submissions and Scrappy messages from the ARC Raiders community.
+This client displays real-time intel submissions and Scrappy messages from the ARC Raiders community.

 ## Overview

-The ARC Line webapp provides a web interface for viewing:
+The ARC Line client provides a web interface for viewing:

 - **Scrappy Messages**: Community messages left for Scrappy via the hotline
 - **Intel Submissions**: Anonymous intelligence reports submitted through the voice system